mnot/I-D/rfc5988bis/draft.md

 *Target attributes* are a set of key/value pairs that describe the link or its target; for example, a media type hint.
-This specification does not attempt to coordinate their names, cardinality or use, but individual link relations, link serialisations and link applications can do so.
+This specification does not attempt to coordinate their names, cardinality or use; individual link relations, link serialisations and link applications can define them.
 This specification does provide common target attributes for use in the Link HTTP header field.

 Links are conveyed in *link serialisations*; they are the "bytes on the wire", and can occur in